sidharthrajaram/nbanumbers/README.md

 >>> print(lebron_stats)
 ```

-### Step 3: Future use
+### Step 3: Future use in any python file
 ```python
 import nbanumbers
 ```
-simply import nbanumbers into your python file.

-Below is how the tensor that stats(PLAYER_NAME) returns is catalogued.
-###### A singular stat can be retrieved with a two dimensional index.
+###### Below is how the tensor that stats(PLAYER_NAME) returns is catalogued.
+A singular stat can be retrieved with a two dimensional index.
 For example, if the player tensor was titled PLAYER_STATS, then the player's PER would be found at PLAYER_STATS[1][2].

 |  -  |  0  |  1  |  2  |  3  |  4  |  5  |  6  |  7  |  8  |  9  |  10  |  11  |  12  |  13  |  14  |  15  |  16  |  17  |  18  |  19  |  20  |  21  |  22  |  23  |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|